Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 - the servername as presented during the EAP-TLS exchange by the EAP-FIDO server
 - the relyingPartyIdentifier (rpId) that is used during the FIDO CTAP client authentication phase

-EAP-FIDO requires the registered scope to be:

-- identical to the realm in the outer ID
-- within the same second-level domain as the EAP-TLS server certificate will be
-- within the same second-level domain as the FIDO rpId

-[^adjust_this_to_DNSID]{:jf}

-[^adjust_this_to_DNSID]: TODO: This needs to be updated to match the specification of the fixed-prefix certificate name
+Since FIDO keys may be used in other contexts, such as [WebAuthn], we have to ensure that the security parameters of EAP-FIDO and other FIDO-based protocols align.

+The most important restriction regards the relation between domain name and Relying Party ID.
+This relation ensures that a FIDO credential is linked to a specific scope and cannot be used outside of that scope.
+Thus, in EAP-FIDO we must a equivalent dependency, that prevents the usage of a FIDO credential outside its intended scope, which could serve as basis for a cross-protocol attack.

+Therefore, we require that the configuration item `C_EXPECTED_SERVERNAME`, which is used to verify the server certificate within the EAP-TLS handshake, is the same as or a subdomain of `C_FIDO_RPID`.
+This ensures that only an entity with a valid certificate within the scope the FIDO credential is registered to can also use the FIDO credential for EAP-FIDO.

+This check MUST be done within the supplicant, and the server has to trust the supplicant's implementation to actually check this.

 ## EAP-Method with EAP-TLS vs standalone EAP method to be used in tunnels